-The Information Systems Architect/Engineer (Short) assessment measures key factors related to high performance and tenure in this job.
+The Customer Service Representative (with Email) assessment measures key factors related to high performance and tenure in this job.
 Attribute types measured vary by test, but can include cognitive ability, skills, knowledge, personality characteristics, emotional intelligence, and past behavioral history.
 This report includes a one page summary, followed by detailed results with an embedded interview guide.
 Note that these results should always be used as a part of a balanced candidate selection process that includes independent evaluation steps, such as interviews and reference checks.